Auto-Deskew Scanned Documents with OpenCV and Python: Step-by-Step Code Example

 deskewed = cv2.warpAffine(original, m, (width, height), borderValue=(255,255,255))

-Deskew Scanned Documents using Dynamic Web TWAIN
+Deskew Scanned Documents in the Browser with Dynamic Web TWAIN

 There are other tools which have the ability to deskew document images.
 Dynamic Web TWAIN is a JavaScript library to enable document scanning in the browser.
 It can scan documents from physical scanners via protocols like TWAIN, WIA, SANE and ICA and has a deskew function built-in.